YashBhajbhuje67/Bot-Automation/README.md

 # Bot-Automation

 1. Objective
--The objective of this assignment is to extract textual data articles from the given URL and perform text analysis to compute variables that are explained below.
+-The objective of this assignment is to extract textual data articles from the given URL and perform text analysis to compute variables that are explained in Objective.doc.

 2. Data Extraction
 -Input.xlsx